secure-systems-lab/secure-systems-lab.github.io/_posts/2017-04-24-DockerCon.md

-**Software supply chain.**  One of the key things our <a href="/projects#in-toto">in-toto</a> project has been focused on over the past few years is providing security early in the development process.
+**Software supply chain.**  One of the key things our <a href="/projects#in-toto">in-toto</a> project has been focused on over the past few years is securing software projects early in the development process.
-Multiple different companies at DockerCon are clearly starting to think in this direction as well.
-Evidence of this can be seen by the amount of activity dealing with scanning containers to ensure that they do not contain libraries with known vulnerabilities, as well as assertions that the CI/CD process was run on the
+A number of companies represented at DockerCon are clearly starting to think in this direction as well.
+Evidence of this new mindset could be seen in the amount of activity dealing with scanning containers to ensure that they do not contain libraries with known vulnerabilities, as well as assertions that the CI/CD process was run on the